walmartlabs/cookie-cutter/packages/azure/README.md

 ## Introduction

-These scripts will allow you to set up emulators for Cosmos DB and azure storage locally.
+The scripts contained here set up emulators for Cosmos DB and Azure Storage in a Windows VM.
 This can be used for local testing or running integration tests on a non-windows environment.
 The Azure Cosmos Emulator provides a local environment that emulates the Azure Cosmos DB service for development purposes.
-The Microsoft Azure storage emulator is a tool that emulates the Azure Blob, Queue, and Table services for local development purposes.
+The Microsoft Azure Storage Emulator is a tool that emulates the Azure Blob, Queue, and Table services for local development purposes.

 ## Pre-requisites